We are now World History Encyclopedia to better reflect the breadth of our non-profit organization's mission. Learn More

 Sadly, this lack of argument means the staggering amount of information becomes overwhelming.
 Moving from Userkaf to Sahura to Neferirkara within the space of a few pages does not give much time for the unfamiliar names to sink in or their significance to become apparent.
 It needs Fletcher’s authoritative voice (although sadly without her delicious Barnsley accent, which cannot be transmitted via paper) to guide us through this, to point out the links, the trends and consequences, for the avalanche of material to take on a comprehensible shape.
 As it stands, however, Fletcher leaves us to wade through it alone.
 Information we have, but story we do not.

 Fletcher, Joann.
 "The Story of Egypt: The Civilization that Shaped the World."
-Ancient History Encyclopedia.
-Ancient History Encyclopedia, 11 Jan 2017.
+World History Encyclopedia.
+World History Encyclopedia, 11 Jan 2017.
 Web.
-25 Jun 2019.
+28 Feb 2021.